JacekDubikowski/build-your-own-framework/readme.md

 ## Introduction

-You would love to build a complex application, but for simplicity, we build one which provides simple logic.
+Most of the developers in the JVM world work on various web applications.
+Many of them are based on some kind of framework, like Spring or Micronaut.
+This article isn't about if it is feasible to use a framework or not nor when to use it.
+It is about writing your own framework!

+Have you ever asked yourself questions like the ones below?

+> How does framework work?

+> What does the implementation of the framework look like?

+> Should I write my own framework to see at least the basis of it?

+If yes, then welcome abroad.
+I will try to answer them.
+If not, you are also welcome, I hope you will find the text interesting.

+For sake of simplicity we will use some demo app code.
 The application consists of

-* *ParticipationService* and *ManualTransactionParticipationService*
-* *EventRepository* and *EventRepositoryImpl*
-* *ParticipantRepository* and *ParticipantRepositoryImpl*
-* *Event* and *EventId*
-* *Participant* and *ParticipantId*

-The application is responsible for assigning participants to events.

-To write an application like that, you would probably use a framework.
-However, maybe you can skip using the framework.
+* Singular service
+* Two repositories
+* Two POJOs

-## Part 1 - Problem
+## Part 1 - No framework

-### No framework at all

-In the real world, you probably won’t use the main method for the application.
-The logic will be stored in the domain code.
-However, to keep things simple, we will use the main method.

-Therefore, the starting point of the mentioned application could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):
+The starting point of the mentioned application could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):

 ```java
 public class NoFrameworkApp {